carpentries/docs.carpentries.org/source/instructor_training/trainers.md

 #### Private Events Only: Pre-Training (1 week before) Email Sent by Trainer or Member Contact to Trainees

 Note: For most events, the Core Team manages communications with trainees.
 This template is to be used for private events when Trainers or local organisers are handling communications with trainees.
-For any questions about how or when to use this template, email instructor.training@carpentries.org.
+For any questions about how or when to use this template, email [Instructor Training](mailto:instructor.training@carpentries.org).

 Subject: Information for Your Upcoming Instructor Training with The Carpentries on DATE_TIME